Heritage grant programs

 Conserving heritage resources is an important part of sustainable city building.
-Heritage buildings are living legacies and can be defining characteristics of a community.
-These properties create and maintain a sense of place and identity, showing the development of a neighbourhood or city over time.
+Conserving heritage resources can have many advantages for municipalities and their residents, including social, educational and economic benefits.
+In addition to their aesthetic value, these properties create and maintain a sense of place and identity, showing the development of a neighbourhood or city over time.
+Protecting heritage buildings also avoids the negative environmental impacts of demolishing viable, existing structures – promoting adaptive re-use, and reducing construction and demolition waste.

 Municipal grants

-For complex or large-scale projects, applicants are encouraged to seek the expertise of a heritage conservation consultant to assist with planning and project management.
+For complex or large-scale projects, applicants are encouraged to seek the expertise of a qualified heritage conservation consultant to assist with planning and project management.

 Provincial grants